josephhu1/PnetPhlix/README.md

 PnetPhlix is a movie database recommender that gives users movie recommendations.
 I implemented an algorithm that'll analyze past movies (and its associated attributes) a user has previously watched and identifies new movies for a user to watch.

-This project contains a special emphasis on the usage of trees and hash-maps.
+This project contains a special emphasis on the usage of trees and hash maps.

-treemm.h contains my implementation of a multimap data structure that maps a key to numerous values based off a binary search tree.
+treemm.h contains my implementation of a mult-imap data structure that maps a key to numerous values based off a binary search tree.

 Recommender class uses numerous hash-maps to minimize time spent on providing recommendations